-Fee simple absolute properties can be sold, developed, or bequeathed as the owner sees fit.
-The good news is that the vast majority of homes being bought and sold fall into this category.
+Fee simple absolute properties can be sold, developed or bequeathed as the owner sees fit.
+The good news is that the majority of homes being bought and sold fall into this category.

-Sometimes the terms fee simple and fee simple absolute are used interchangeably, but be aware that legally, albeit rarely, there is a difference.
+Sometimes the terms “fee simple” and “fee simple absolute” are used interchangeably but be aware that legally – albeit rarely – there is a difference.

 What Is An Encumbrance?

 An encumbrance is a claim against a property that’s made by someone who isn’t the property's owner.
 Properties are encumbered by mortgage liens until the mortgage is paid in full.
-Liens can also be imposed for failure to pay for improvements to the property, called a mechanic’s lien, or taxes, called a tax lien.
+Liens can also be imposed for failure to pay for improvements to the property (a mechanic’s lien) or taxes (a tax lien).
 Encumbrances don’t affect an owner’s rights to anything other than the proceeds of a sale.
 They simply tie the debt on the property to the sale of the property.
 Encumbrances appear in title searches, so it’s imperative to make sure the title is clean.

-First, a leasehold ownership occurs when a landowner enters into an agreement called a ground lease with a lessee.
+Leasehold ownership occurs when a landowner enters into an agreement called a ground lease with a lessee.
 Leaseholds give lessees the right to occupy land, subject to the terms of the lease.
 The lease becomes an asset of the lessee or tenant, especially in long-term lease situations, but will never create an ownership in the property.
 Owners or landlords may limit uses of the property in a lease.
 For example, landlords can restrict pet ownership by tenants.
-Condos, townhouses or co-ops, which are common in large cities like New York City, are different from single-family houses which are almost always owned in fee simple.
+Condos, townhouses or co-ops – all common in large cities like New York City – are different from single-family houses, which are almost always owned in fee simple.
 The land beneath these structures is generally not owned by the condo or townhouse owner.